worldmaking/digm5950/assignments.md

 Look through the [cellular systems](ca.html) page for ideas of variations to try and implement.

 Follow all the guidelines above on taking notes, formatting your code, and recording comments.

+## Assignment 2

+**Multi-Agent System**

+The assignment is to construct a new multi-agent system.
+You can develop an idea blending or mutating one of the systems or aspects we have looked at in the classes, or design and create a new one to explore a different idea you have.
+Use the starter-kit from the [labs](labs.html).

+Look through the [agent-based systems](agent.html) page for ideas.

+Follow all the guidelines above on taking notes, formatting your code, and recording comments.